Zorro leaves his mark in new television series - California18

 MEXICO CITY.- He Zorro leaves his mark again in a new television series starring Miguel Bernardeau, which premieres this weekend on Prime Video.

-Just like the original story, Zorro is set in California under Mexican rule in the mid-19th century, at a time when the state brought together Spaniards, Native Americans, Asian immigrants, Mexicans, Americans, and fearsome bandits who took advantage of the lawlessness.
+Just like the original story, Zorro is set in California under Mexican rule in the mid-19th century, at a time when the state brought together Spaniards, Native Americans, Asian immigrants, Mexicans, Americans and fearsome bandits who took advantage of the lack of law.
 In this environment, Diego de la Vega grows up, the son of a wealthy landowner who returns to California after studying at a military school in Spain.

-The series, which also stars Renata Notni, Emiliano Zurita, Dalia Xiuhcoatl and Cuauhtli Jiménez, was written by Carlos Portela and is directed by Javier Quintas, Jorge Saavedra and José Luis Alegría.
-And although it faithfully recreates the era and the Californian architecture of the time, the public will be surprised to know that it was filmed in the Canary Islands in 77 exterior locations and in Sioux City Park, a theme park created in the style of the time.
+The series in which Renata Notni, Emiliano Zurita, Dalia Xiuhcoatl and Cuauhtli Jimnez also star, was written by Carlos Portela and is directed by Javier Quintas, Jorge Saavedra and José Luis Alegra.
+And although it faithfully recreates the era and the Californian architecture of the time, the public will be surprised to know that it was filmed in the Canary Islands in 77 outdoor locations and in Sioux City Park, a theme park created in the style of the time.

 Special training for actors